Animation

 On the other hand, consider what happens if drawing a frame takes too long, let’s say 20 milliseconds.
 The draw loop might show the frame as soon as possible, but it will still be a few milliseconds late.
 Alternatively, the draw loop might wait an additional 13.2 milliseconds, a longer delay but in sync with the global framerate.
 In either case, the frame count is now behind the actual elapsed time.
 These delays are cumulative: slow frames set things back but fast frames don’t recover the lost time.
 Over time, the frame count will lag more and more.

-Another way your frame count can fall out of sync with time is if your requested frame rate just isn’t possible.
-Many environments, including p5.js in the browser, synchronize drawing to the screen’s refresh rate, commonly 60hz.
-In p5.js your framerate will effectively get rounded to a factor of 60.
+Another way your frame count can fall out of sync with time is if your requested frame rate is adjusted by your environment.
+Many environments, including p5.js in the browser, synchronize drawing to the screen’s refresh rate.
+In p5.js running on a 60hz monitor your requested framerate will effectively get rounded to a factor of 60.

 In simple games, apps, and prototypes these problems may not matter.
-When syncing animation to real time does matter—e.g. if your animation should sync with sound playback—the simple approach above will cause problems.
+When syncing animation to pre-determined real time event this does matter—e.g. if your animation should sync with sound playback—the simple approach above will cause syncing problems.

 Real-time Clocks for Real-time Animation

-For real-time animation, we want to base our animation on how much real time has elapsed.
+For real-time animation, we want to base our timing on how much real time (wall clock time) has elapsed.

 The example below swings the pendulum once per second using millis() as the time base.
 If you slow the frame rate down with the slider, the animation becomes choppy, but the pendulum still swings at the same rate.